SBC-Collaboration/SBC-RunControl/README.md

 1. Install [Miniconda3](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) or [Anaconda3](https://docs.anaconda.com/free/anaconda/install/index.html).
 2. Open conda prompt inside this directory.
 3. Update conda package list by running `conda update conda; conda update --all`.
 4. Create `runcontrol` conda environment from file by running `conda env create --name runcontrol --file=conda_rc.yml`.
-This should install all required packages in the new environment, including `PySide6`, `pip`, `numpy`, `matplotlib`, etc.
+This should install all required packages in the new environment, including `PySide6`, `pip`, `numpy`, `matplotlib`, `paramiko`, etc.
+5. Install [Arduino IDE](https://arduino.github.io/arduino-cli/0.35/installation/) and add the installation directory to `PATH`.
+This is used by run control to compile and upload sketches to Arduinos.
-5. Activate environment by running `conda activate runcontrol`.
+6. Activate environment by running `conda activate runcontrol`.
-6. Now it's good to go!
-Start the program by running `python rc.py`.
+7. Now it's good to go!
+Start the program by running `python3 rc.py`.

 # Using Qt designer and resource manager
 Qt designer can be used to edit all the UI components, then a python script can load the UI and add functionalities to the widgets (buttons, labels, etc).
 To use the designer program, run `pyside6-designer` within the conda envrionment.
 After saving the `.ui` file, run `pyside6-uic filename.ui -o filename.py` to generate the python file.
 This step needs to be repeated for every `.ui` file.